Deep Policy Iteration with Integer Programming for Inventory Management: More details on benchmark algorithms and parameter settings

+where $\texttt{w}_i = w^{pool}_i/\texttt{w}_{\mathcal{Q}}$.
+The computational complexity of solving the above problem remains the same as before but since we use weighted samples, the approximation to the underlying expectation improves.
+Here we compare the use of quantile sampling and random sampling to generate realizations of the uncertainty in (\ref{eq:SAA}).
+For the five settings under consideration, we compare the per-step reward and per-step training time across the two sampling approaches.
 As can be seen in Table \ref{table:quantile-random}, random sampling yields per-step rewards which are close to those obtained via quantile sampling.
 In terms of training time, random sampling is slower in certain settings (e.g. 1\texttt{S}-3\texttt{R}-High and 1\texttt{S}-10\texttt{R}), with higher per-step train-time average and variance.